 A protective nature comes with the massive Leonberger, but their size and bark are usually all that's necessary to deter suspicious people.
 Leonbergers dislike conflict and may attempt to break up disputes between family members.

-Indoor As a giant dog, the Leonberger requires some special considerations for living conditions.
+Indoor As a giant dog, the Leonberger requires special living conditions.
 More space is better for this breed, and they are not well-suited to apartment living.
 With training and exercise, they make calm companions in the home—but without, they may be destructive.

 Exercise Exercise is a priority for a Leo.
 Without enough exercise, they may become destructive and difficult to deal with.
-At least an hour of exercise split through the day is required.
+They need at least an hour of exercise over the course of the day.

 Endurance Though they may become lazy without encouragement, they have plenty of stamina for long days spent playing or working.